 Basement flooding is a worry you don’t want to have, but when you do, you want it fixing quickly.
 In London, flooding is a risk for homeowners and businesses.
 The increase in heavy rainfall means that London basements and cellars are flooding more often.

-Basements, by nature of their construction, will almost always be damp.
-This is because moisture present in the ground penetrates through the walls and floor.
-Flooding occurs when water in the ground builds up against the structure.
-An increase in the groundwater level can happen for several reasons including heavy rainfall, location of the property near to water courses, construction of another basement nearby or a burst water main.
-When flooding occurs you may only see a small amount of water enter, however in many cases several inches of water can enter the basement in a short space of time.
+Basements will almost always be damp because of the way they are made.
+Moisture present in the ground penetrates through the walls and floors of cellars and basements.
+Flooding occurs when water in the ground builds up against the structure, creating hydrostatic pressure.
+The groundwater level can increase because of heavy rainfall, location of the property near watercourses, construction of nearby basements, or a burst water main.
+You might only see a small amount of water enter your basement during flooding, but you may find that water can enter your cellar quickly in a short space of time.

-Clay based soils present a high risk of a perched water table.
+Clay based soils present a high risk of ground water flooding.

 As water percolates into the ground, it doesn’t drain away freely, sitting against the structure.

 The resulting hydrostatic pressure exploits weaknesses in the structure, causing the basement to flood.

 Basement waterproofing can be done in different ways, depending on your needs.
 The appropriate waterproofing system will be installed based on whether you want to use your basement for dry storage or you want to convert it into another room.

 If you want to waterproof your basement, you should get a CSSW qualified surveyor to complete it for you.
 Waterproofing of below ground structures, including basements and cellars, is covered by the code of practice BS8102:2009.
 The design of your waterproofing system will consider: